Blog

 Getting Through Phase Two Without Ben or Jerry

 Phase two is le poo.
 It really is.
 In about 5 minutes, you go from a wiggly puppy of a student to completely smushed inside.
 If it had a sound effect, it would be the air being let out of a balloon.
 All my coach did yesterday was ask me to kick up into a handstand and let her spot me and DEMONS!
 FEAR!
 I CAN’T!
 THIS IS SO STUPID!
-I’M FAT!
+I’M INCOMPETENT!
 I’M WEAK!
 I’LL NEVER GET THERE!
 Oh my.
 Pass a spoon.

 We walk through the valley of the shadow of death, we don’t build a condo there.